bbrfkr/suit/README.md

 https://github.com/bbrfkr/suit/tree/master/Roles/[the_name_of_role]

 ### create inventory.yml
-`inventory.yml` is a file with information for suit to connect target server.
+`inventory.yml` is a yaml file with information for suit to connect target server.
 Before using suit, you have to set inventory.yml in `Env/` directory.

 this file is written as follow;